comunica/comunica/packages/actor-iterator-transform-record-intermediate-results/README.md

 A comunica Count Intermediate Results Process Iterator Actor.
 This actor wraps (intermediate) iterators produced during query execution.
 This wrapper calls the `updateStatistic` function of `@comunica/statistic-intermediate-results` which should be present in the context.
 This statistic should be added to the context by the user.
+This is possible when using Comunica in a javascript [application](https://comunica.dev/docs/query/getting_started/query_app/)

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).